pantheon-systems/documentation/source/docs/articles/sites/domains/setting-up-a-domain-with-godaddy.md

 1. Log in to your site's Dashboard and select the **Live** environment tab.
 2. Click the **Domains / SSL** tab.
 3. Enter the custom domain name for your site, and click **Add domain to the Live environment**.
-Both the domain and the www subdomain will be added.
+Both the domain and the www subdomain are added.
 4. Click **Show recommended DNS records** to get the required DNS values needed in the next section.